EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 <p>It is possible to set up an LSTM network that works with sequences of varied length; this can sometimes improve performance but takes more work to set up and is outside the scope of this book.</p>
 </div>

-The default in textrecipes, as well as most deep learning for text, is `padding = "pre"`, where zeroes are added at the beginning, and `truncating = "pre"`, where values at the beginning are removed.
-What happens if we change one of these defaults?
+The default in textrecipes, as well as most deep learning for text, is `padding = "pre"`, where zeroes are added at the beginning, and `truncating = "pre"`, where values at the beginning are removed. \index{preprocessing!impact}What happens if we change one of these defaults?

 ```r